 Chennai – with the nation’s longest natural urban beach & even one of the world’s longest beaches, read more about Things to do in Chennai.
 Pondicherry – Love french culture?
 Gets a dose of the French architecture and tranquil beaches here.

 Suggested Read – Pondicherry Itinerary for 2 days (or more).

 West Bengal with a prime focus on its capital Kolkata, but there’s much more in the state including Darjeeling, Sunderbans National Park, and Siliguri.
 Himachal Pradesh for the natural beauty of Himalayan mountains and a peek at the summer capital of India ~ Shimla.

 Punjab for the largest and most renowned Sikh shrine.
 Odisha with a history which dates back to King Ashoka and beaches & lakes to experience migratory birds.
 Thinking of beautiful beaches, only Kerala comes in our minds, but the Havelock Island from the Andaman Islands are a delight from India.

 Although the list is not yet finished these tops the list of places to visit in India.
 Whenever you plan a trip to India, I highly recommend including some of these places on the itinerary.
 Read more about some of the underrated Indian destinations that you must visit from Kate.

-Have I convinced you for travelling to these amazing places to visit in India?
+Have I convinced you for traveling to these amazing places to visit in India?
 Check out this Perfect Two Week India Itinerary.

 Planning to travel abroad from India?
-Check out the countries where you don’t need a visa before travelling.
+Check out the countries where you don’t need a visa before traveling.

 – The Wanderer